umardraz/Postfix-vManager/Postfix-vManager-Ubuntu.rst

 **Configure vacation.pl"**

-The perl vacation.pl script needs to know which database you are using, and also how to connect to the database.
+The perl /var/spool/vacation/vacation.pl script needs to know which database you are using, and also how to connect to the database.

 Change any variables starting with '$db_' and '$db_type'